Hamzyyy/GSoC2024/README.md

 You can view the changes I submitted just before the midterm evaluation period [here](https://gitlab.rtems.org/rtems/rtos/rtems/-/merge_requests/86/diffs?diff_id=2142&start_sha=0306a70f4366031e4c8dc5d0b1e4a25b6db60bdc#ba5d304e96c420f4fa6d1983a6f6d65bba76368f_103_99).

 ## The Second Phase
 During the first phase of GSoC, my primary focus was to make the stack checker reporter configurable.
-I achieved this by designing a conditional preprocessor macro in `confdefs` that allows users to select the reporter function based on their application's configuration.
+I achieved this by designing a conditional preprocessor macro in `confdefs` that allows users to configure the reporter function based on their application's configuration.
 Users can choose the default RTEMS reporter, a quiet/basic reporter or their own custom reporter.
 To ensure robustness, I developed the `stackchk03` test case to validate the behavior of different reporter configurations, which worked as expected.

 In the second phase, after optimizing and cleaning the code, I proposed changing the default reporter to a quiet reporter that only calls the fatal error handler in case of a stack overflow.
 This simplifies the default functionality, leaving advanced configurations to the user.
 The proposal was accepted, and I developed `stackchk04` testsuite to cover the full functionality of the stack checker.
 The testsuites now have the following structure:
 - `stackchk` Tests the default quiet reporter.